louissxu/tictactoe/README.md

 With both alpha-beta pruning and memoisation enabled, the number of minimax calls is reduced to ~21k with a cache size of only ~0.5k entries.

-The number of calls to minimax, and the size of the memo cache is reported to console for curiosity.
+When a move is made, the number of calls to minimax, and the size of the memo cache, is reported to console for curiosity.

 #### Time and space used to calculate a first move
 Algorithm | Minimax calls | Memo entries